 Glucose Management and Prevention

-Blood sugar, or glucose, is the main sugar found in your blood.
-It comes from the food you eat, and is your body's main source of energy.
-Blood carries glucose to all of the body's cells to trigger energy.
+Blood sugar, or glucose, is the main type of sugar found in your blood.
+It comes from the food you eat and serves as your body’s main source of energy.
+Your blood carries glucose to all of your cells to provide energy.

-People with insulin resistance should concentrate on these important guidelines.
+People with insulin resistance should focus on the following important guidelines:

 HEALTHY FOODS THAT CAN HELP YOU REGULATE BLOOD SUGAR AND GLUCOSE LEVELS